-- (1) Certain 300- and 400-level WRITE courses have specific 200-level and/or 300-level prerequisites. - (2) English majors should take ★6 in Shakespeare. - (3) WRITE courses are considered English courses in the requirements for the major (i.e., are included in the minimum and maximum); however, no more than ★15 may be taken in WRITE courses.
+- Certain 300- and 400-level WRITE courses have specific 200-level and/or 300level prerequisites. - (2) English majors should take ★6 in Shakespeare. - (3) Students taking English as a major and Writing as a minor cannot count WRITE courses toward requirements for the major.